01 of 07

 Mission Santa Clara de Asis in the 20th Century

-The university still occupies the site of Mission Santa Clara de Asis, but the only remaining mission building is the church.
+The university still occupies the site of Mission Santa Clara de Asis.
+No original buildings are left.Continue to 3 of 7 below.

 Mission Santa Clara Layout, Floor Plan, Buildings and Grounds